uthcode/learntosolveit/source/resume.rst

           * Role: Built the core asynchronous engine and the underlying request and response mechanism.
           * Languages and Technologies: **Python, XML, C++, Asynchronous Servers, Large Volume Data Processing**

+        * **Web Development - Lucasfilm Singapore**

+          Member of a team contributing to web development efforts building internal webapps using Pylons, jQuery.
+Test Framework using Jenkins and pytest.

         * **BIOS and Framework Test Automation Suite**